This post was updated on February 26, 2021.

 - Page Speed/Size – Learn more about why page speed matters.

-- TTFB (time to the first byte)
+- TTFB (time to first byte)

 - HTTP requests